naresh1407/eduhub.io/README.md

 The teachers can fix a course duration for the course and upload the course contents for day-wise.
 It provides embedding notes, uploading lectures, creating quizzes and posting references functionalities to them.
 The students are auto-graded based upon their daily accomplishments.

 **Administration:**
-This section helps students convey the institute information, academic updates and scholarship opportunities.
+This section helps the administration convey the institute information, important academic updates and scholarship opportunities.